Napaleofú: Toponymy

-Napaleofú is the Castilianization of a word of Mapuche origin.
-The element "-leofú" comes from the noun lewfü, "stream" or "river".
-It is probable that this name was given by the indigenous people to the watercourse known today as Arroyo Chico.
+The name is a derivation of the Mapuche words napa or napad, a corruption of chapa, meaning "mud", and leuvú, standing for "stream", in the sense of "muddy brook" a compound term with which, probably, the Serranos tribe referred to what is known today as Arroyo Chico in Spanish ("Little Brook").

 History

 Native people

 Napaleofú: entrance to the railroad station.

 The original population of these lands was called serranos, a Puelche group belonging to the Tehuelche cultural complex which, from the middle of the 18th century, began to be affected by the expansion of the Mapuches or Araucanos.
 They hunted guanacos and used the stone from the mountain chains to make weapons and stone tools; there are archaeological remains of these workshops in several places in the mountain chain, such as in the so-called Cueva del Indio.

-After the arrival of the Spanish conquistadors and the introduction of cattle in the Pampean region, these native groups reorganized their subsistence activities around the trade of the so-called cimarrón cattle, which multiplied freely thanks to the large extensions of natural pastures.
+After the arrival of the Spanish conquistadors and the introduction of cattle in the Pampas region, these native groups reorganized their subsistence activities around the trade of the so-called cimarrón cattle, which multiplied freely thanks to the large extensions of natural pastures.
 The Indios Serranos (Spanish for "Highlands indigenous people") maintained commercial contacts with the "whites" established in the frontier zone and sometimes also attacked the estancias to steal the cattle.

 As a result of the successive military expeditions carried out by the government of the Argentine Republic against the native peoples in the 19th century, known as the Desert Campaign, the native population began to disappear towards the middle of that century.
 Nevertheless, vestiges have remained in Napaleofú that bear witness to their presence in the region, such as the corrals built with superimposed stones that formed walls two meters high and one hundred meters long.
 These corrals were places of refuge and also for raising or maintaining livestock until they were sold.